dndao/dndao/README.md

 I'm Daniel;

 - 🌱 I am a Developer/Designer and Startups Founder.
-- 🔭 I’m currently running my digital practice - [Braxton Dawn](https://braxtondawn.com) and a healthcare startup - [CDSalus](https://cdsalus.com).
+- 🔭 I’m currently working as a DevOps Engineering Analyst to Deloitte DevOps Engineering - Managed Services Offering.
-- 📫 You can reach me at: danielquangdao@gmail.com
+- 📫 You can reach me at: guangdanny@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a birthmark that swells before a thunderstorm
 - Follow me: [@imdanieldao](https://twitter.com/imdanieldao)